mediocregopher/mediocre-api/auth/README.md

 	authDefault := a.Wrapper(auth.Default)

 	// A normal request is, as mentioned before, rate-limited by api token,
-	// which must be set on the X-API-TOKEN header. http.Handle("/echo", authDefault(
+	// which must be set on the API_TOKEN cookie. http.Handle("/echo", authDefault(
 		http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
 			msg := r.FormValue("message")